BuildWeek-Design-Your-Life/BackEnd/README.md

 }
 ```

-Returns: an object with a message and authentication token.
+Returns: an object with a id, username, email and authentication token.
 Save this token to local storage(or similar), this token will be required for all CRUD requests below.

 ```
 {
-    "message": "Welcome Jane!",
+    "id": 1,
+    "username": "Jane",
+    "email": "Jane@gmail.com",
     "token": "keeping it secret!"
 }
 ```